Tai-Min/Servo-for-Atmega328p/README.md

 + **port:** i.e PORTB
 + **pin** i.e PB2
 + **angle:** Angle the servo will go to after activation

+Servo will not activate if there are 12 active servos or if other servo uses given port and pin combination.
 ***
 #### Check whether servo is active:
 ```cpp